Are Criminal Records Public in Mississippi?

 Mississippi History and Accuracy of Criminal Records

-The accuracy of the data of criminal records depends on the record keeping and technological capabilities of the jurisdiction.
-This is where the record assembles and later digitized.
-Mississippi criminal records archives usually tend to go back as far as the 1970s.
-Criminal and arrest data started to centralize and compile into an organized database much like we use today.
+The accuracy of criminal records data largely depends on the recordkeeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
+Mississippi criminal records archives usually tend to go back as far as the early 1970s - which is when different institutions began to compile criminal and arrest data into an organized, centralized database, much like we use today.
 Accuracy was more commonly affected by human error in the past.
-In the 1990s the quality and accuracy of record keeping improved exponentially due to the computer, so the information provides on StateRecords.org will vary from person to person.
+However, in the 1990s the quality and accuracy of recordkeeping improved exponentially due to the advent of the computer.